 Hypocrisy On Many Levels"

 And making the matter even worse, many in the black community understand this.
-In fact, in many cases, the violence that happens across our nation's cities are often committed by upper-middle-class white kids.
+In fact, in many cases, violent acts happening across our nation's cities are often committed by upper-middle-class white kids who still live at mommy and daddy's house.
 Take, for example, a recent arrest for rioting damage in New York City.
 Was it from a poor inner-city youth just looking to have their voice heard?
 Nope.
 It was from a 20-year-old upper-class white girl with wealthy parents.
 Her actions caused $100,000 in property damage:

 As a member of the Rice Young Democrats, she helped work on Beto O’Rourke’s failed 2018 bid to unseat Sen. Ted Cruz.
 She donated $121 to the Rice Young Democrats PAC.
 “Does Beto make you feel this way too???
 THEN GO VOTE!!!” she captioned a Facebook photo showing her looking up, earnestly, at the candidate.
 Clara Kraebber didn’t have much to say when reached by phone at her second home in Connecticut on Friday night.